 Ways to move, merge, hide, and change rows in Google Sheets

 Google Sheets lets you manage rows in many different ways: move, hide and unhide, change their height, and merge multiple rows into one.
-A special styling tool will also make your table easy to understand and work with.
+Special styling tools will also make your table easy visually appealing, easy to understand and work with.

 Quick ways to format Google Sheets header row

-Headers are a mandatory part of any table – it's where you give names to its content.
-That is why the first row (or even a few lines) is usually turned into a header row where each cell hints about what you will find in the column below.
+Headers are an essential part of any table – it's where name the whole content.
+That is why the first row (or even a few lines) of your table in Google Sheets is usually turned into a header row where each cell hints about what you will find in the column below.

-To distinguish such a row from others right away, you may want to change its font, borders, or a background color.
+To distinguish this row from others right away, you may want to change its font, borders, or a background color.
+The following tools will help you format Google Sheets header row:

-The main advantage of Table Styles lies in the ability to create your own styling templates.
+The main advantage of Table Styles is its ability to create reusable styling templates.
 Just click on the rectangle with a plus icon (the first in the list of all styles) to start creating your own style.
 A new template will be created, and you'll be able to adjust it to your liking.

 Note.
 The default styles that exist in the add-on cannot be edited.
 The tool lets you add, edit, and delete your own styles only.